LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### Perform a one-time step to support Omnipod 5

-There is a one-time step to get a certificate needed for you to use an Omnipod 5 Pod.
+There is a one-time step to get a certificate needed to use an Omnipod 5 Pod.

-This step requires you to have **internet access**.
+This step requires **internet access**.
 After this step is done, you can pair an Omnipod 5 Pod with this phone and this app with no need for internet access.

 !!! important "Do not fill your first Omnipod 5 Pod before you reach the Pair Pod screen"